ruapotato/Al/README.md

    - Say "pause" to pause Al's listening and response generation
    - Say "Al" or "resume" to resume from a paused state
    - Use "Al [command]" to resume and immediately process a command
+   - Say "read my clipboard" to have Al read the contents of your clipboard
+   - Say "read my screen" to have Al extract and read text from your active window

 4. Press Ctrl+C to stop the program.